weisjohn/mongoose-prime/README.md

 # mongoose-prime

-insert a collection of objects into a mongoose model
+prime a mongoose model with data

 ### usage